oracle-livelabs/analytics-ai/nba-genai-analytics-dashboard/3-visualize-data-in-oac/visualize-data-in-oac.md

 * A provisioned Oracle Analytics Cloud Instance
 * BIServiceAdministrator Role assigned

+## Task 1: Provision an Oracle Analytics Cloud Instance

-## Task 1: Import Custom Maps in OAC
+## Task 2: Import Custom Maps in OAC

 1. CLICK HERE to download a zip file with the map layers and map backgrounds we will use in this task
 2. From the OAC homepage, navigate to the console.